 A well-structured storyboard can help salespeople identify the key points to emphasize, develop compelling narratives, and create visually engaging slides that resonate with potential clients.

-By leveraging storyboarding, sales teams can enhance their presentations, leading to increased conversion rates and stronger client relationships.
+By leveraging storyboarding, sales teams can enhance their presentations, increase conversion rates, and build stronger client relationships.

 4. Training and Employee Onboarding